ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_releasing.rst

 Before releasing, verify the following for your changelogs:

-* All merged pull requests since the last release (except ones related to documentation and new modules/plugins), have :ref:`changelog fragments <collection_changelog_fragments>`.
+* All merged pull requests since the last release, except ones related to documentation and new modules/plugins, have :ref:`changelog fragments <collection_changelog_fragments>`.
-* New module and plugin (except jinja2 test and filter plugins) pull requests do **not** need a changelog fragment, they are auto-detected by the changelog generator by their ``version_added`` value.
+* New module and plugin pull requests, except jinja2 test and filter plugins, do **not** need a changelog fragment, they are auto-detected by the changelog generator by their ``version_added`` value.
 * All the fragments follow the :ref:`changelog entry format <collection_changelogs_how_to_format>`.

 Options for releasing a collection